 2> monitor the PDCCH on the Serving Cells in this DRX group as specified in TS 38.213 [6];

-2> if the PDCCH indicates a DL transmission :
+2> if the PDCCH indicates a DL transmission or includes a One-shot HARQ-ACK request without scheduling PDSCH as specified in TS 38.213 [6]:

-3> start or re-start the drx-HARQ-RTT-TimerDL for the corresponding ongoing HARQ process in the first symbol after the end of the corresponding transmission carrying the DL HARQ feedback;
+3> start or re-start the drx-HARQ-RTT-TimerDL for the corresponding ongoing HARQ process(es) in the first symbol after the end of the corresponding transmission carrying the DL HARQ feedback;

 NOTE 3: When HARQ feedback is postponed by PDSCH-to-HARQ_feedback timing indicating a non-numerical k1 value, as specified in TS 38.213 [6], the corresponding transmission opportunity to send the DL HARQ feedback is indicated in a later PDCCH requesting the HARQ-ACK feedback.
+For One-shot HARQ-ACK request, all HARQ processes are considered as “corresponding”.

 3> stop the drx-RetransmissionTimerDL for the corresponding HARQ process.